IObundle/iob-soc/README.md

 ### Set up the remote FPGA toolchain and board servers

-For example, in the Makefile in `hardware/fpga/CYCLONEV-GT-DK` the variable for the FPGA tool server logical name, FPGA\_SERVER, is set to QUARTUS\_SERVER, and the variable for the user name, FPGA\_USER, is set to QUARTUS\_USER; the variable for the board server, BOARD\_SERVER, is set to CYC5\_SERVER, and the variable for
+For example, in `hardware/fpga/CYCLONEV-GT-DK/Makefile` the variable for the FPGA tool server logical name, FPGA\_SERVER, is set to QUARTUS\_SERVER, and the variable for the user name, FPGA\_USER, is set to QUARTUS\_USER; the variable for the board server, BOARD\_SERVER, is set to CYC5\_SERVER, and the variable for